tagspaces/documentation/docs/tutorials/setup-minio-bucket-nas.md

         -v /share/DataS3:/data \
         minio/minio server /data

 Notes:

-* --restart=always ,ake sure Minio docker image is started automatically after restarting your NAS system
+- --restart=always ,ake sure Minio docker image is started automatically after restarting your NAS system
-* -p 9000:9000/tcp will expose MinIO server on both network interfaces (port 9000 tcp)
+- -p 9000:9000/tcp will expose MinIO server on both network interfaces (port 9000 tcp)
-* MINIO_ROOT_USER and MINIO_ROOT_PASSWORD must be changed for production
+- MINIO_ROOT_USER and MINIO_ROOT_PASSWORD must be changed for production
-* /share/DataS3 is local directory on QNAP NAS
+- /share/DataS3 is local directory on QNAP NAS
-* /data is the folder which is mapped to /share/DataS3 and which is later server by the minio
+- /data is the folder which is mapped to /share/DataS3 and which is later server by the minio
-* minio/minio is Docker image available at Docker Hub
+- minio/minio is Docker image available at Docker Hub

-## Setup Minio on Synology NAS
+## Setup MinIO on Synology NAS

 ![MinIO's login screen](tagspaces-web-nas/minio-login-screen.png)

-### Check if Minio is installed correctly
+### Check if MinIO is installed correctly

 Open a web browser and navigate to the URL where the MinIO is hosted.